CBPO Application Process

 To apply, navigate to the position you are interested in on USAJOBS by searching the position title or by finding the link on the Apply Now page.
 To begin your online application, you need to create a USA Jobs account and self certify that you are qualified.
 You will submit your resume, transcripts, and other documents to verify your age and if you are a veteran.
 Visit our Apply Now page to start your application today!

-Entrance Exam waiver for GS-9 Applicants: Applicants that qualify at the GS-9 level are exempt from taking the entrance exam.
+Entrance Exam waiver for GS-9 Applicants: Applicants who qualify at the GS-9 level are not required to take the entrance exam.

 3. Qualifications Review